-William Blair is the Director of Collections at National Museums NI, and Hannah Crowdy which we can also look at some of the more the Head of Curatorial.
-They are progressing a unpalatable aspects of our past, such as the change agenda within National Museums NI, treatment of marginalised women and the and are committed to unlocking the potential of LGBT community, as well as Ireland's complex, collections and developing museums as dyand sometimes complicit, relationship with the namic, relevant and risk-taking places. wider European imperial project.
-Significant projects they have led on include the Titanic exhibition at the Ulster Transport Brian Crowley is Curator of Collections for Museum, and the Modern History and The Kilmainham Gaol Museum and the Pearse Troubles and Beyond galleries at the Ulster Museum.
-Originally from Naas, Co.
-Kildare, he Museum.
-William was recently Chair of the Irish studied English and History in Trinity College Museums Association, and Hannah is a memand then completed a Masters in Museology in ber of the ICOM UK Committee and the Ethics the University of East Anglia.
-He has served as Committee for the UK Museums Association. a director of the Irish Museums Association and editor of its journal, Museums Ireland.
+William Blair is the Director of Collections at National Museums NI, and Hannah Crowdy the Head of Curatorial.
+They are progressing a change agenda within National Museums NI, and are committed to unlocking the potential of collections and developing museums as dynamic, relevant and risk-taking places.
+Significant projects they have led on include the Titanic exhibition at the Ulster Transport Museum, and the Modern History and The Troubles and Beyond galleries at the Ulster Museum.
+William was recently Chair of the Irish Museums Association, and Hannah is a member of the ICOM UK Committee and the Ethics Committee for the UK Museums Association.